 From time to time we all think about priorities.
 Usually when life is getting a little out of control and we know something is going to have to give.
 When we think of priorities we often think in terms of “rank.”

 Let’s say, for conversation’s sake, we have a husband (Steve) who is trying to get his time priorities back in line.
 He knows he wants to love God will all of his heart, soul, mind, and strength by managing his relationships and activities in biblical manner (the charts below are Steve’s attempt to determine what loving God looks like in practice).
 So he sits down and lists his priorities and ranks them.
 He creates something that looks like Chart 1.

 This is good chart.
 Most of us would applaud Steve for having things in the right order.
 However, there is a false assumption embedded in the chart.
 When we prioritize things by rank we often assume each item is equidistant from those things above and below it.
 In Steve’s case, we would assume the “value” score (out of a total of 100) would look like Chart 2.

-If this were the case, Steve would spend twice as much time with his wife as he does at work, and three times as much time with the kids as he does working on the house or personal recreation.
-This is why we quit making lists of our priorities.
-Life just will not cooperate and the list never seems realistic.
+If this were the case, Steve would spend twice as much time with his wife as he does at work and three times as much time with the kids as he does working on the house.
+He would have spent significantly more time renovating his house by opting for things like swimming pool remodeling, which would have increased the value of his home for the future if he ever wanted to sell it.
+This is why we stopped making priority lists.
+Life simply refuses to cooperate, and the list never appears to be feasible.

 I believe it is more accurate and effective to conceptualize our priorities in terms of a “value rank” system.
 Steve would still list his key relationships and activities.
 However, before ranking them he would assign them a value based on a total 100 score.
 From these value scores, Steve would then identify the rank of each item and seek to manage his life accordingly.
 This would look like Chart 3.